opengovsg/engineering-practices/developer-environment/passwords.md

 Apart from full-time employees, interns on the relevant project team can also have access to these credentials.
 This allows interns to have a similar development experience as full-time employees, without having access to credentials that can cause lasting harm to the organisation.

-## Two-factor authentication
+## Two-factor authentication (2FA)

 Developers are **strongly encouraged** to enable 2FA when available.
-As far as possible, the 2nd factor should be stored separately from 1Password, using e.g. Authenticator on the mobile device.
+The 2nd factor should be stored separately from 1Password, using e.g. Authenticator on your mobile device.